-Cospaces, The ideal future of urban living
+Cospaces, The future of urban living

 As we witness the global influence of Covid-19, it’s becoming clear that the world after the pandemic will be radically different from the one we knew before.
-This disease, without a vaccine, may never completely go away.
-Industries like hospitality, entertainment, education and transportation will have to rethink their models in order to survive.
+This disease, without a vaccine, may never completely go away. and industries like hospitality, entertainment, education and transportation will have to rethink their models in order to survive.
 So where do cospaces come in?
-Though these spaces solve some of our larger affordable housing concerns, and are combatting the loneliness epidemic, is there a larger need to rethink urban development after Covid-19?
+Though these spaces solve some of our larger affordable housing concerns and are combatting the loneliness epidemic, is there a larger need to rethink urban development after Covid-19?
 We believe so.

 Cospaces are a new form of shared living and working space

 If you don’t know what a cospace is, it’s a combination of communal living with communal working.
 A simple model allocates a portion of a building to residents, and a portion to either companies or remote workers.
 In our model, we aim to host digital nomads, or travelers that earn their income online and search for new places to live and work while joining a community of others who live the same way.